offlineprogrammer/KebabZone/README.md

 A Restaurant Menu App

-An APP built using Ionic & Firebase
+An App built using Ionic & Firebase